 Targeted radiotherapy - HER2+ breast cancer with brain metastases (and second product candidate targeting prostate cancer + pancreatic cancer)

 Project from 2015 Allocated sum 481 000,00 €

 Precirix (formerly Camel-IDS) is a biotech company located in Jette (B) that was founded in 2014 as part of the VUB (Vrije Universiteit Brussel).
-This start-up develops and manufactures precision radiopharmaceuticals based on llama-derived antibodies that deliver radioactive isotopes to cancer cells in a highly targeted manner.
+It develops and manufactures precision radiopharmaceuticals based on llama-derived antibodies that deliver radioactive isotopes to cancer cells in a highly targeted manner.